Content Warning: Sexual assault, fat-phobia, ageism, misogyny.

 I find it insulting to be told that what was originally depicted wasn’t at all sexually violent.
 Especially when the animations went to great pains to make the woman look afraid and nonconsenting.
 You didn’t have to go “looking for” it, as he says; anyone chasing a frightened non-consenting person and sexually violating them is committing sexual assault.
 You don’t need to be a lawyer or a survivor to figure that out.

 I also wish he addressed the remaining problematic parts of the video, and that some sort of apology could be given.

 Still, I’m relieved that this post, plus the justified outrage of so many bloggers, readers, and stores across the world, appears to have pushed Sloan to make this change.

 Update July 30, 2017

-This piece was picked up by Salon, who featured me in their article about how the face of sex toys are changing, in part because of sex bloggers. who demand better from the industry Thanks, Salon!
+This piece was picked up by Salon, who featured me in their article about how the face of sex toys is changing in part because of sex bloggers who demand better from the industry.
+Thanks, Salon!